Delegates from the Sharjah Academy for Astronomy, Space Sciences and Technology have begun final tests on Sharjah Sat-2. Photo: Wam

 A delegation from the academy visited Innovative Solutions in Space in the Netherlands – which specialises in miniature satellites known as CubeSat – to oversee work on the project.

-This included final stages of assembly, integration, and testing, widely regarded as the most decisive phase before launch.
+This included the final stages of assembly, integration and testing, regarded as the most decisive phase before launch.

 Engineers carried out functional and environmental tests, verified all subsystems were working, and examined power systems and safety modes.

-Communication systems were also evaluated to ensure reliable command reception from the ground station and efficient data transmission, while flight software readiness was confirmed as part of launch preparation procedures.
+Communication systems were also evaluated to ensure reliable command reception from the ground station and efficient data transmission, while flight software readiness was confirmed as part of launch preparations.

 The critical checks will ensure the satellite is primed and ready for lift-off in the first quarter of 2026.

-During the visit to the Netherlands, the Sharjah team also viewed testing facilities such as the thermal vacuum chamber that simulates the extreme conditions of outer space, including high vacuum and severe temperature fluctuations.
+During the visit to the Netherlands, the Sharjah team also viewed testing facilities such as the thermal vacuum chamber.
+It simulates the extreme conditions of outer space, including high vacuum and severe temperature fluctuations.

-Mechanical vibration systems were also reviewed, replicating the stresses during launch to verify structural integrity and stability.
+Mechanical vibration systems were also reviewed, replicating stresses during launch to check structural integrity and stability.

 Sharjah Sat-2 has been designed in the academy's CubeSat Laboratory in partnership with government departments, including Sharjah Municipality, the Department of Planning and Survey, and the Sharjah Electricity, Water and Gas Authority.